|Location||Italy, Siena, San Niccolò, via Roma, 56 - 53100 - email: email@example.com|

-In order to take the MSc courses, students must have an adequate knowledge of the English language, at least of level B2 as established by the Common European Framework of Reference for Languages (CEFR).
-Students can demonstrate to possess the required knowledge level either through a recognized international certification (see the list of international certifications recognized by the University of Siena), or by passing a B2 level exam at the Centro Linguistico di Ateneo (CLA).
+In order to take the MSc courses, students must have an adequate knowledge of the English language, at minimum B2 level, as established by the Common European Framework of Reference for Languages (CEFR).
+Students can demonstrate the required knowledge level either through an approved international certification (see the list) of international certifications recognized by the University of Siena), or by passing a B2 level exam at the Centro Linguistico di Ateneo (CLA).

-After the enrolment in Siena, students having an international certification must present it to the CLA office and apply for recognition.
+After enrolment in Siena, students having an international certification must present it to the CLA office.
 The CLA is located in Piazza San Francesco 7, Siena (more details can be found in the related website).

-For students requiring to pass the B2 exam, the University of Siena offers B2 level courses.
+For students who are obliged to pass the B2 exam, the University of Siena offers B2 level courses.
 Dates of the exams and timetables of the courses are reported in the CLA website.
 The timetable of the English courses is also included in the MSc courses timetable.

 Students are strongly encouraged to pass the B2 exam as soon as possible, in order to be able to fruitfully take the MSc courses.

 A motivation letter must be added to your application.

 The MSc in Engineering Management provides high-level competences for modeling, optimization, decision making and management of organizations.
 The study programme is focused on industrial economics and marketing, planning of innovation processes and project management.
 The course also provides fundamentals of mathematical modeling, data and decision analysis and optimization of complex systems.

 This is a 2-year graduate programme taught entirely in English, attended by both national and international students.